Irina Perminova: Participation in the scientific conferences

 In 2008, Irina Perminova initiated the 14th International IHSS Conference in Russia, which took place on board the ship cruising from Moscow to St. Petersburg.
 More than 300 people took part in the conference.
 The success of this conference inspired Irina Perminova to organize conferences on humic innovative technologies (HIT) under the auspices of the CIS Chapter of IHSS and the Lomonosov Moscow State University.
 The first conference was held in 2010 at the Lomonosov MSU, and since then they were held on the biannual basis.
 In 2019 the Fifth anniversary conference of the CIS IHSS HIT-2019 was held, which was attended by more than 200 people from 16 countries.
 The last HIT-2022 conference took place on Nov 18-21, 2022 in the sailing club Vodnik (Moscow Region) under the title “Humic Systems for Technologies of Resilience”.

 Memberships in scientific societies

 Irina V. Perminova is the acting President of the International Humic Substances Society (IHSS) for the term 2022–2024.

 Irina V. Perminova was a Coordinator of the CIS Chapter of IHSS from 2002 until 2021.
-Currently she is a past-coordinator of the CIS IHSS.
+She is a past-coordinator of the CIS IHSS.
 She has been a member of the International Humic Society (IHSS) since 1994.

 Irina V. Permiova is a titular member of International Union of Pure and Applied Chemistry (IUPAC), Division VI "Chemistry and the Environment", for the term 2022–2023.

 She was also a titular member of IUPAC in 2017–2019, and Associate Member in 2020–2021.